Friday, November 1, 2024

 Capitalism relies for its correct function on strategic choices by businesses about who not to serve.
 This is why government must never be asked to “run like a business.”
 Some issues must be handled fully.
 Government projects are just not all correctly described or modeled as profit & loss centers.

-Capitalism, at least until we overcomsume generally and it kills us, reacts to scarcity by hiking prices (price elasticity), so rather than too-large demand causing the system to implode, it will “just” not reach coverage—or not yet reach coverage.
+Capitalism, at least until we overconsume generally and it kills us, reacts to scarcity by hiking prices (price elasticity), so rather than too-large demand causing the system to implode, it will “just” not reach coverage—or not yet reach coverage.
 The public is ill-equipped for such conversation.

 I'm no mathematician, but I'll risk their terminology in order to make a brief point: Many Capitalists' alleged or accepted “truths” (to include some mere “rules of thumb”) presume asymptotic effect.
 Climate physics adds a bounding box, inside of which such curves are truncated.
 It matters where that truncation occurs.
 It calls for different lemmas and fights common wisdom.